levino/letsencrypt-cert-service/README.md

    - run ```docker exec -i -t loving_heisenberg bash```

 - Create certificate with ```./create-cert.sh```
-- scp the certificates from the server with something like:
+- scp the certificates from the server to your local machine with something like:
    ```scp -r root@hostnode.whatever:/var/lib/docker/letsencryptcerts .```

 Certificates for ```example.com``` will be available in the container at ```/etc/letsencrypt```